-Nicole J. Caruth is an art writer, curator, and social entrepreneur living in Brooklyn, New York.
+Nicole J. Caruth is an educator, curator, and writer living in Brooklyn, New York.
 Her writing has appeared in a range of publications including ARTnews, Big Red & Shiny, C Magazine, Gastronomica, Nka: Journal of Contemporary African Art, Public Art Review; and the Phaidon Press books Vitamin D2 and Vitamin Green.
-She has also contributed to exhibition catalogues published by the Studio Museum in Harlem, CUE Art Foundation, Joan Mitchell Foundation, and various galleries.
+She has also contributed essays to exhibition catalogues published by the Studio Museum in Harlem, CUE Art Foundation, and Joan Mitchell Foundation.

-Caruth is currently the digital content editor at Art21, as well as editor of the Art21 Magazine, an online publication devoted to contemporary art.
-Previously, she held positions at the San Francisco Art Commission’s Sargent Johnson Gallery, Arario Gallery, Artcycle, and the Brooklyn Museum where she co-curated Burning Down the House: Building a Feminist Art Collection (2008-2009) and The Eye of the Artist: The Work of Devorah Sperber (2007).
-She has also organized exhibitions for the Lower East Side Printshop, Center for Book Arts, Add-Art, and Harvestworks Digital Media Arts Center.
-Her exhibition The Grace Jones Project is forthcoming.
+Caruth is currently the digital content editor at Art21 as well as editor of the Art21 Magazine, an online publication devoted to contemporary art.
+Previously, she held positions at the San Francisco Art Commission’s Sargent Johnson Gallery, Artcycle, and the Brooklyn Museum where she co-curated Burning Down the House: Building a Feminist Art Collection (2008-2009).
+She has also organized exhibitions for Arario Gallery, Lower East Side Printshop, Center for Book Arts, and Harvestworks Digital Media Arts Center.